Don't Leave Him in the Manger!

 IV.
 The Story Leads to Jesus' Exaltation

 When we think of the baby in Bethlehem, his story is not finished when He is raised from the dead.
 He then leaves the earth.
-He ascended back up to Heaven, and is now seated at the right hand of the Father.
+He ascended back up to Heaven and is now seated at the right hand of the Father.
 The right hand is the place of honor.
-Scripture teaches us in Philippians 2 that:
+Scripture teaches us in Philippians 2:9-11 that:

 V. The Story Concludes With His Return

-When Jesus returns to this earth, He will no longer be a lowly baby in a manger.
+When Jesus comes back to this earth, He will no longer be a lowly baby in a manger.
+Nor will anyone be able to kill Him.
 He will return as King of Kings and Lord of Lords (Revelation 19:16).
 He will come to judge the living and the dead.
-And everyone will give have to give account to Him (I Peter 4:5).
+And everyone will have to give account to Him (I Peter 4:5).
 He will right all wrongs and make all things new.
 Ultimately Jesus will create a New Heaven and a New earth, wherein dwells righteousness (Revelation 21).
 And those who have been made whole, through faith in His name will dwell with Him for eternity.
 What a glorious conclusion to a wonderful story!

 So the next time you hear about the baby Jesus, don't miss the significance of the story.
 For if you leave Christ in the manger, you've missed the whole purpose of God becoming flesh.
 The late radio commentator, Paul Harvey, used to tell true stories that kept us in suspense until the end, and then he would say: "And now you know the rest of the story."
 Well, now you know the rest of the story of Christmas.
 Don't leave this earth without accepting Jesus' sacrifice for your sins!